apache/myfaces/README.md

 Since 2.3-next a Quarkus extension is available.
 A sample project can be found here: https://github.com/apache/myfaces/blob/main/extensions/quarkus/showcase/

+### Not supported features:
-Uber-JARs are not supported by design
+    - Quarkus Uber-JARs are not supported
+    - Quarkus does not support session replication / passivation / clustering
+    - Quarkus beans are not serializable and therefore session passivation would never work anyway

-### Differences to a normal servlet container
+### Differences to a normal servlet container while developing
 - You need to put your views under src/main/resources/META-INF/resources as Quarkus doesn't create a WAR and src/main/webapp is ignored!
-- Session replication / passivation / clustering is not supported yet by Quarkus